CONP-PCNO/conp-documentation/datalad_dataset_addition_procedure.md

 ### Requirements

 All datasets must include a `README.md` in the root directory.
-Adding meta-data about your dataset is required.
+Adding metadata about your dataset is required.

 All datasets must include a `DATS.json` metadata file in the root directory as described in [the main documentation page](https://github.com/CONP-PCNO/conp-documentation/blob/master/CONP_main_data_documentation.htm).